Clustering

 Save!

-Now is a great spot to save our seurat_processed object as we have added a lot new information into our Seurat object, including:
+Now is a great spot to save our seurat_processed object as we have added a lot of new information into our Seurat object, including:

 • Sketch HVGs